-Members of the Executive Committee at the 2017 Annual General Meeting.
+Members of the Executive Committee at the 2021 Annual General Meeting.

-Vice President: Michelle Banfield
+Vice President: Dean Hewson

 Executive Committee Profile

 He believes HCCA is making a significant contribution to health care in the ACT, and that in general there is a good working relationship with ACT Health.
 He would be keen to ensure this continues.
-He is interested in a discussion at the Executive Committee level in the first instance on whether HCCA should take a more advocacy role, particularly for the management of patients in hospital, and if so how that could be achieved.
+In his role on both the Executive Committee and the Consumer Participation Committee he is interested in the continual evaluation of how members can best participate in the work of both HCCA’s internal committees and reference groups and ACT Health committees.
+He is also interested in continuing the discussion both within HCCA and with ACT Health, on how whether HCCA could take a more advocacy role, particularly for the management of patients in hospital, and if so, how that could be achieved.

-Last updated: 13/10/2018
+Last updated: 28/1/2022